Moritz Haas

 In May 2021, I started my PhD under joint supervision of Ulrike von Luxburg in the Theory of Machine Learning group (TML) at Tuebingen university, computer science department, and Bedartha Goswami from the machine learning in climate science group.
 I am a scholar in the International Max Planck Research School for Intelligent Systems (IMPRS-IS), a graduate school for PhD students from both university and Max-Planck-Institute in Tuebingen and Stuttgart.

 For my master thesis, I analysed Wasserstein GANs statistically. (pdf) Interestingly, our excess risk bound for unconditional WGANS captures a key advantage of generative models: Since we can generate as many samples as we want, the generalization error is only limited by the critic network and the dataset size.
-If we generate enough samples (and assume to find a global optimizer), the generator network may be arbitrarily large, although the proofs use classical capacity arguments instead of the more recent double descent arguments.
+If we generate enough samples (and assume to find a global optimizer), the generator network may be arbitrarily large.
+We also show that large critic networks metrize weak convergence, that is they are able to distinguish arbitrary pairs of distributions and guide the generator to reproduce the data distribution.